kjappelbaum/ml_molsim/README.md

 able to use the notebook in CoLab.
 Make sure that you make a copy into your Google Drive and that you work on this copy.

+If you have a Google Account from your organization, e.g. university, you might need to log out and use your personal account as many organizations block third-party applications.

 ### Use it on Binder
 It can take some time to build the instance and the computing resources are limited.
 For this, just click on the Binder button.